WALES TEAM NEWS: Williams fit as Gatland names unchanged side for Grand Slam bid

 Dragons number eight Ross Moriarty starts with his regional teammates Elliot Dee and Aaron Wainwright covering hooker and back row from the bench.

-Wales need a Grand Slam to win the title with the Irish, who name their team this afternoon, and England, who host Scotland, still in with a shot of claiming top spot.
+Wales need a Grand Slam to win the title with the Irish and England, who host Scotland, still in with a shot of claiming top spot.

 “We’ve named an unchanged squad and rewarded the players for the last couple of outings and the last couple of victories," said Gatland.